civican/legisinfo/44-1/bills/C-49/bill_text.md

 **(3)** Every witness who attends and gives evidence at an inquiry under this section is entitled to be paid reasonable travel and living expenses incurred by the witness in doing so and the witness fees prescribed in the tariff of fees in use in the Supreme Court of Newfoundland and Labrador.

-> **Explanatory Note**:
-> Existing text of subsection 205.12(3):
-> *Existing Text*:
-> > Every witness who attends and gives evidence at an inquiry under this section is entitled to be paid reasonable travel and living expenses incurred by the witness in doing so and the witness fees prescribed in the tariff of fees in use in the Trial Division of the Supreme Court of Newfoundland and Labrador.

 ### Section 100

 Section 205.125 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 205.125:
-> *Existing Text*:
-> > Subject to subsection (2), a copy of each regulation that the Governor in Council proposes to make under this Part shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to interested persons to make representations to the Federal Minister with respect to it.
-> > No proposed regulation need be published more than once under subsection (1) whether or not it is altered or amended as a result of representations made by interested persons as provided in that subsection.

 ### Section 101